 Susanna H. Krey

-Mr. Mendoza is a member of Nexsen Pruet LLC law firm specializing in the areas of creditors' rights and bankruptcy law.
-He is a certified Bankruptcy and Debtor-Creditor Law Specialist in the state of South Carolina.
-Mr. Mendoza received the William E.S.
-Robinson Public Service Award of the South Carolina Bankruptcy Law Association and was selected for The Best Lawyers in America for bankruptcy and creditor-debtor rights law.
+Mr. Mendoza is an attorney with Nexsen Pruet, where he specializes in creditors’ rights and bankruptcy law.
+He is a certified bankruptcy and debtor-creditor law specialist in the state of South Carolina, has received the William E.S.
+Robinson Public Service Award of the S.C.
+Bankruptcy Law Association and was selected for The Best Lawyers in America for bankruptcy and creditor-debtor rights law.
+He is also an adjunct professor at the University of South Carolina School of Law.

 John C.B.
 Smith